 4 – Install the power switch.

-5 – Pretension your wire inside the truck winch.
+5 – Pretension your wire inside the actual winch.

 6 – Ensure that the cable is tightly spooled on the drum.
 Some come with the cable already spooled, and other models require you do it yourself.